MicrosoftDocs/windows-itpro-docs/windows/configure/customize-and-export-start-layout.md

 **To prepare a test computer**

 1. Set up a test computer on which to customize the Start layout.
-Your test computer should have the operating system that is installed on the users’ computers (Windows 10 Enterprise or Windows 10 Education).
+Your test computer should have the operating system that is installed on the users’ computers (Windows 10 Pro, Enterprise, or Education).
 Install all apps and services that the Start layout should display.

 2. Create a new user account that you will use to customize the Start layout.